 - Watcher needs to be at the Perfect Position: To get the best impact from the immersive and depth-enhancements, the watcher must be seated right opposite the center of the screen at an ideal distance.

-The 70-degree effective viewing arc offered by the TV manufacturers, however, make this effect a bit less problematic.
-It provides enough room for numerous people watching the curved TV at the same time.
+The 70-degree effective viewing arc offered by the TV manufacturers, however, makes this effect a bit less problematic.
+It provides enough room for numerous people watching the TV at the same time.
 However, the perfect position of viewing is still quite small for curved TVs.
-The curved TVs usually depict this truth when they show how immersive the experience can be, albeit hiding this disadvantage being expressed to potential customers.
+They usually depict this truth when they show how immersive the experience can be, albeit hiding this disadvantage being expressed to potential customers.

 The 5 Best Curved TVs in the Market